therijalsam/Leetcode_Solution_01/README.md

-Here is the leetcode solution of the esay Array question in js.
+Here is the leetcode solution of the easy Array question in js.

 ---------------------------------------------------------------
 The question is like this:-